For further information contact:

 In July 2007, the purchase of a laser printer ensured greater independence but was very time consuming for those involved.
 As a consequence in 2009 printing was undertaken by a professional printing company.
 In early 2011, the committee perceived that support and interest was waning and it recommended that publication cease and its affairs wound up.

 At the 11th hour, on the point of closure, volunteers came forward and it became possible to establish a new committee and a 'new look' Rooster to be developed.
 Under the Chairmanship of Cllr.
-W Ainley, "root and branch" review of the Rooster was undertaken.
-The valuable advice and encouragement of a professional graphic designer led to the reintroduction of an A4 format, professionally printed and stapled publication.
+W Ainley, a "root and branch" review of the Rooster was undertaken.
+The valuable advice and encouragement of a professional graphic designer led to the re-introduction of an A4 format, professionally printed and stapled publication.
 A full colour version was developed for uploading to the parish web site.

 However, at the AGM held in April 2014 the editorial team stood down from The Rooster Association and members subsequently moved to dissolve the Rooster Association within the terms of its Constitution.
 The residual financial balance was transferred into a sub account of Roos Parish Council for safe keeping.
 If after a period of five years the Council could dispose of residual funds for the benefit of the parish.

-Early editions of The Rooster, starting with No. 1, first published in March 1985, are available on-line.
+Many early editions of The Rooster, starting with No. 1, first published in March 1985, are available on-line.